ArmandPhilippot/apeu/.changeset/empty-parts-doubt.md

 Prefixes local storage variables to avoid conflicts in dev mode.

-If you have already define a theme for the website or for the code blocks, you'll need to configure it again because of the prefix change.
+If users have already set a theme for the website or code blocks, they will need to configure it again due to the prefix change.